learn-academy-2024-alpha/rails-full-stack-sarah-full-stack/README.md

 ### Create

-- controller
+- controller - active record query to create, added strong params method that limits what the user has access to in the database
-- route
+- route - post request
-- view
+- view - no inherent view with post, added submit button to the form and redirect on successful creation of herb

 ### Edit